olmozavala/ISC_5935_HM1_PythonBasics/README.md

 the elements of the third column of any matrix bigger than a (2x3).
 The function will print **"Matrix too small."** if the matrix does not have the proper size.

 4) Make a function called **squareme**.
-This function will receive a matrix and a row number, it will return a *ndarray* with the squared numbers of the specified row.
-The function will print "Row not found." if the specified row number does not exist.
+This function will receive a matrix and a row number, it will return an *ndarray* with the squared numbers of the specified row.
+The function will print **"Row not found."** if the specified row number does not exist.

 # Matplolib (5 pts)

-5) Take a look at the repo [git@github.com:olmozavala/matplotlib_ex.git](git@github.com:olmozavala/matplotlib_ex.git).
+5) Take a look at the repo [https://github.com/olmozavala/matplotlib_ex](https://github.com/olmozavala/matplotlib_ex).

-Make a jupyter notebook with the same or similar examples than the file `Basics.py`.
-Each comment starting with "##" should become a new cell in your notebook.
+Select and run two examples from the file `1_Basics.py`.
+Paste the code and the resulting figures in your report.